-Workload: following each activity, participants filled a NASA TLX workload survey [10] providing cognitive information on the tools used, both what was imposed on the user and the user's interactions with the tool toward the task.
+Workload: following each activity, participants filled a NASA TLX workload survey [Hart and Staveland, 1988] providing cognitive information on the tools used, both what was imposed on the user and the user's interactions with the tool toward the task.
 This information is crucial to qualify the nature of activity being undertaken and to establish a comparative element between activities.

-Optimal experience [4]: following each activity, users filled out a form inquiring about their different psychological states at the beginning, middle and end of the activity, providing information on their experience.
+Optimal experience [Csikszentmihalyi, 1990]: following each activity, users filled out a form inquiring about their different psychological states at the beginning, middle and end of the activity, providing information on their experience.
 Flow [4] is a complex psychological state that is described as a perceived optimal experience.
 It is described as high involvement in a complex activity that requires concentration, brings enjoyment and intrinsic motivation.
 The balance between challenges and skills determines the flow state, giving rise to eight possible dimensions: apathy, worry, anxiety, arousal, flow, control, boredom, and relaxation.

 Assessment requires participants to identify which aspect described their best psychological state.
 Due to the exploratory nature of this study, this is useful in order to identify the quality of the participant's experience with the tools.
+They would be asked to describe their experience during the test, using a chart describing the possible states described in Flow theory (Figure 5).